Winter storm on the way, bringing several inches of snow for some

 Snow will be off-and-on throughout the day, with the heaviest of the snowfall expected in the late morning and early afternoon hours.
 Snow will gradually weaken in intensity in the evening, ending across the area by 10 p.m.

-For our area under the Winter Weather Advisory, lighter amounts of between one to three inches are expected, where some freezing rain and sleet may mix in early on.
+For our area under the Winter Weather Advisory, lighter amounts of between two to four inches are expected, where some freezing rain and sleet may mix in early on.

 Across the entire area, winds gusting over 30 mph will likely cause some blowing and drifting of the snow.